 Telford Shrewsbury Hereford Telford has had more success than the other settlements in growing bus patronage, through the promotion of quality bus routes.
 There is evidence that, with time, the effects of this can wear off and passenger satisfaction levels have fallen.
-In Shrewsbury , public transport improvements, including Park and Ride and real-time information were achieved through capital investment.
+In Shrewsbury , public transport improvements, including Park and Ride and real-time information were achieved through capital investment .
 Park and Ride remains popular (though still subsidised).
 In Hereford , decisions by bus operators combined with a local authority focus on rural services has led to a decline in the use of urban bus services. is to prevent decline in urban bu soon as housing and employme Telford's free-running road network means buses are less affected by congestion.
-In Shrewsbury and Hereford, there are very limited opportunities for further physical bus priority.
-A further challenge for Shrewsbury and especially Hereford will be to maintain and improve the reliability of bus services on increasingly busy local road networks.
-Many people travel into Hereford and Shrewsbury from rural areas.
-In Shrewsbury, Park and Ride offers an alternative to driving all the way to town.
+In Shrewsbury and Hereford, there are very limited opportunit further physical bus priority.
+A further challenge for Shrewsbury and especially Herefor will be to maintain and improve the reliability of bus serve on increasingly busy local road networks.
+Many people travel into Hereford a In Shrewsbury, Park and Ride offe way to town.
 A challenge for Hereford is to address the needs of people travelling to the city for work, recreation and shopping.

-A challenge for all three places, as they grow, is to consider whether they are capable of achieving a radical improvement in the quality and image of public transport, to a point where it becomes an attractive alternative even for people who have a car.
+achieving a radical improvement in the quality and image of public transport, to a point where it becomes an attractive alternative even for people who have a car.